BBaysinger/bb-portfolio/README.md

 - Walkthrough videos playable within the project carousel
 - Project upkeep: framework/library upgrades across showcased projects
 - Global light/dark mode preferences via Redux
-- Fluxels should be implemented in WebGl and/or Pixi shaders
+- Fluxels should be implemented in WebGL and/or PixiJS shaders
-- Implement Testing Frameworks (once experiments have matured)
+- Implement testing frameworks (once experiments have matured)
-- Capture and Store Data about user interactions
+- Capture and store data about user interactions
-- Accessability should be improved with respect to ARIA, rem font scaling, etc...
+- Accessibility should be improved with respect to ARIA, rem font scaling, etc.
 - Remove Bootstrap (Not relying on it much anyhow)
 - Header animations will be in response to user interactions vs just a timer